craigbuckler/pixdb/README.md

 | `version` | number | version number |
 | `upgrade` | function | upgrade function |

-The `upgrade` function is passed the database connection, oldVersion, and newVersion.
+The `upgrade` function receives the database connection, oldVersion, and newVersion.

-The constructor returns a Promise which resolves/rejects when a database connection is established so `await` must be used:
+The constructor returns a Promise which resolves/rejects when the database connection is established, so `await` can be used:

 Example: